 Two overlay zoning districts were established by City Council to define areas that have unique development and design standards meant to preserve and retain the historic character of the buildings and neighborhoods located within these overlays.
 The two overlays are the Downtown Overlay District, which includes the historic downtown and surrounding commercial and residential areas; and the Old Town Overlay District, which includes mostly residential areas between Downtown and Southwestern University and south to parts of 17th, 18th and 19th Streets.

 Frequently Asked Questions

-If you are a prospective applicant within one of our Overlay Districts or have any questions, please contact the Historic District Planner.
+If you are a prospective project applicant within one of our Historic Districts or have any questions, please contact the Downtown & Historic Planner.